-People, places, times can all be triggers to drinking to excess.
+People, places and times can all be triggers to drinking to excess.
 Understanding your personal triggers can help you break those associations so you can change your behaviour to fit your lifestyle.

-If you’re regularly drinking more than the low risk guidelines (not regularly drinking 14 units a week for both men and women) it could be time to think about the reasons for it and what you can do to cut down.
+If you’re regularly drinking more than the low risk guidelines (14 units a week for both men and women) it could be time to cut down.

 Using alcohol to cope with stress is common.
-However, while the immediate effects of drinking can make you feel more relaxed, if you regularly drink more than the lower risk guidelines, your stress levels could soar.
+But while the immediate effects of drinking can make you feel more relaxed, if you regularly drink more than the low risk guidelines, your stress levels could soar.

 That’s because alcohol is a depressant and can interfere with the brain's function, causing low moods and anxiety.
-Even a few drinks, alcohol can interrupt your sleep pattern so you wake up feeling tired – which will only add to your stress levels the following day.
+Even a few drinks can interrupt your sleep pattern so you wake up feeling tired – which will only add to your stress levels the following day.

 Instead of reaching for the bottle after a tough day at work, why not take a trip to the gym, or if the weather's good, get out for a walk to clear your head?
 Exercise is an effective way to reduce signs of stress in both the body and the mind, and can boost confidence.

-If you want to toast your time off, set yourself a sensible limit and drink plenty of soft drinks when you’re out – that way you get to stay sober and you're more likely to wake up hangover-free and ready to get on with your day.
+If you want to toast your time off, set yourself a sensible limit and drink plenty of soft drinks when you’re out – that way you're more likely to wake up hangover-free and ready to get on with your day.

-In the UK we like to celebrate those occasional rare days of sunshine in the UK.
+In the UK we like to celebrate those occasional rare days of sunshine.
 If you choose to drink alcohol in the sun, staying hydrated is vital.
 Alcohol dehydrates your body so drink plenty of water.
 Legally, pubs in England and Wales now have to give you tap water for free.
-And a jug of water at a barbecue will help keep everyone properly hydrated and avoid any nasty incidents.
+And a jug of water at a barbecue will help keep everyone properly hydrated.

 A night out with friends might risk ending up as a heavy drinking session, especially if you are all buying rounds.

-Rounds often force you to drink quicker because everyone is under pressure to knock back the booze at the same rate as the fastest drinker.
+Rounds often force you to drink quicker because everyone is under pressure to drink at the same rate as the fastest drinker.

-When you’re entertaining friends at home, it can be all too easy to drink more than usual.
+When you’re entertaining friends at home, it can be easy to drink more than usual.

 When your wine glass is constantly being topped up or you’re pouring generous home measures, it’s difficult to know just how much you and everyone else is drinking.